yyang-pplus/yyang-pplus.github.io/_posts/2018-05-11-the-second-system-effect-challenged.md

 # The Obvious Solution

-Again, my point is a "spare and clean" design doesn't mean the success of the project, it even doesn't means everything for a design itself.
+Again, my point is that a "spare and clean" design doesn't mean the success of the project, it even doesn't means everything for a design itself.
 By everything I mean all the things that characterize a good design.
 If it is, then there exists an obvious solution to the second-system effect.
 Before I talk about my solution, let's first review Dr. Brooks' solution, mentioned in his article[<sup>\[1\]</sup>](#the-reference).

 > How does the project manger avoid the second-system effect?
 By insisting on a senior architect who has at least two system under his belt.